beeldengeluid/extending-peertube/_posts/2021-08-04-subtitling-video-collections-on-peertube.md

 The CTM and TXT formats are not directly supported for subtitles in PeerTube, so we will convert them to the supported SRT format.

 The CTM output from Kaldi NL is formatted as a list of words per timecode.
 As reconstructing sentences with appropriate length from this source would be non-trivial, we will work with the TXT file.
-The TXT file is formatted with a sentence on each line, followed by the filename, the sentence number, and the starting timecode.
-For example:
+The TXT file is formatted with a sentence on each line, followed by the filename, the sentence number and the starting timecode, as shown in this subtitle about the port city of Rotterdam:

 ```